huggingface/llm_training_handbook/slurm/README.md

 To stop running this job, just move it out of the `$WORK/cron/cron.daily` dir.

-Same principle applies for jobs placed into the `$WORK/cron/cron.daily` dir.
+The same principle applies to jobs placed into the `$WORK/cron/cron.hourly` dir.
 These are useful for running something every hour.

-Please note that this crontab implementation is approximate, due to various delays in SLURM scheduling they will run approximately every hour and day.
-You can recode these to ask SLURM to start something at a more precise time if you have to, but most of the time the explained here method works fine.
+Please note that this crontab implementation is approximate timing-wise, due to various delays in SLURM scheduling they will run approximately every hour and every day.
+You can recode these to ask SLURM to start something at a more precise time if you have to, but most of the time the just presented method works fine.

+Additionally, you can code your own variations  to meet specific needs of your project, e.g., every-30min or every-12h jobs.

 ### 3. Cleanup

-Finally, since every job will leave behind a log file (which is useful if for some reason things don't work), you want to create a cronjob to clean up these logs.
+Finally, since every cron launcher job will leave behind a log file (which is useful if for some reason things don't work), you want to create a cronjob to clean up these logs.
+Otherwise you may run out of inodes - these logs files are tiny, but there could be tens of thousands of those.

-You could use something like this:
+You could use something like this in a daily job.

 ```
 find $WORK/cron -name "*.out" -mtime +7 -exec rm -f {} +